More information about data we would like to link to your survey and why it is important.

 When you take part in NDNS we will ask you for consent to link to data from the following records (all held by the appropriate governing bodies):

-- England: Hospital Episodes Statistics data & civil registration mortality data (held by NHS Digital); Cancer Registration data (held by Public Health England).
+- England: Hospital Episodes Statistics data, civil registration mortality data ajnd Cancer Registration data (held by NHS Digital).

 - Wales: Patient Episode Database for Wales & Outpatient Activity Minimum Dataset (held by NHS Wales Informatics Service), Deaths Register (held by Office for National Statistics); Welsh Cancer Intelligence and Surveillance Data (held by Public Health Wales).